Copyright (c) 2007-2024 THE THRASH METAL GUIDE 0-9 A B C D E F G H I J K L M N O P Q R S T U V W X Y Z CP 24 (GERMANY)

 Based on the full-length, these lads serve old school thrash/crossover which can be both dramatic and stomping (Tendencia Suicida") and ripping and vigorous and bashing (the lively roller-coaster "Vida Sem Sentido").
 Run for cover on the maddening headbanger "Ciclo da Degradacao", although the all-instrumental odyssey "Resiliencia Depressiva" going home with all the laurels being an exemplary diverse thrashterpiece, missing the semi-shouty hardcore vocals gracing the remainder.
 Some of the band members also play in the retro thrashers Keeptor.

-Necropole EP, 2016 Official Site CRANIUM (CANADA)
+Necropole EP, 2016 Official Site CRANIAL VORTEX (USA)

 Based on the "Necropolis" demo, this act specialize in emulative 90's post-thrash with echoes of The Black Album, the early Metallica endeavours also showing up above ground on the sturdy mid-pacer "Atheist".
 The vocalist is a total James Hetfield impersonator, and does a good job, one that deserves a more distinct musical accompaniment than this trite copycat stuff.